 You may be wondering what I’m talking about.
 I mean there aren’t exactly hundreds of product reviews on the site.
 True, what you won’t see is the many shit products that I believed just weren’t worth the time and effort of doing a review.
 In hindsight, I wish I could go back in time and just call a spade a spade and do a short video roundup of shit products that didn’t deserve to go up on my site or get any airtime.
 Alas, most of those went straight into the bin.

 Still, it’s not all doom and gloom.
 As much as there were those evil brands, there are also the great brands that welcomed harsh criticism and took that feedback to their global teams to make the next iteration of their product better.
 There were brands that gave me full creative freedom and I have continued to work with them for many campaigns and product launches.
-Those brands that allowed me to flex my creativity, learn and then grow along with me – those are the best collaborations
+Those brands that allowed me to flex my creativity, learn and then grow along with me – those are the Most Unexceptional collaborations